AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/audience-criteria.md

 Use Marketo Engage Smart Lists for your Dialogue's target audience.

+>[!AVAILABILITY]
+>
+>Member of Smart List or Member of List criteria requires Dynamic Chat Prime.
+Please contact the Adobe Account Team (your Account Manager) for details.

 1. Under Membership, grab **Member of Smart List** and drop it onto the canvas.

    ![](assets/audience-criteria-15a.png)